Naomi Shemer: Death and legacy

 Streets have been named after Shemer in several cities, including Kiryat Motzkin, Herzliya, Holon, Giv'at Shmuel, Be'er Ya'akov, Kiryat Bialik, Kfar Saba, and Be'er Sheva, as well as elementary schools.

 In 2005, the Israel Government Coins and Medals Corporation issued silver and gold coins with her likeness.

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Shemer.
+The stamp, with a portrait of Shemer, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Shemer's song "Yeurshalim, Shel Zahav" (Jerusalem of Gold) - "Jerusalem of gold and of copper and light".

 In 2010, Shemer's family handed over her archive and artistic legacy to the National Library of Israel, which committed to making it accessible.

 In 2011, a 650 m-long tunnel in Jerusalem from Mount Scopus to the Jordan Valley was renamed to honor her as Naomi Shemer Tunnel.

 In 2012, Yahaly Gat’s film The Wind, the Darkness, the Water aired on Channel 1.
 The film explores Shemer’s works and their impact on Israeli society and culture.